Who uses Estate Sale Services?

 the end.
 Also, dealing with the disposal of a loved one's possessions can be emotionally draining.
 It is much easier to let someone else handle that task.

 Finally, in many ways there simply isn't enough time to do it yourself.
-Allowing us to handle it frees you to deal with the more improtant aspects of your move or
+Allowing professionals to handle it frees you to deal with the more improtant aspects of your

 What kinds of things do you sell?

-We can sell just about anything that is legal and safe to be sold...furniture, accessories, prints, paintings, kitchen goods, clothing, appliances, tools, garden equipment and most
+We can sell anything that is legal and safe to be sold...furniture, accessories, prints, paintings, kitchen goods, clothing, appliances, tools, garden equipment and most other

 A large part of our job is to find and identify those "sleepers" that might otherwise be ignored, lost, or discarded.
 That's why we ask clients not to "clean up" excessively before